 Ladies Circle was formed in Botswana in 1980 and was chartered in 1981.
 For a long time there was only one circle in existence known as Gaborone Ladies Circle No 1.
 But in 2006 / 2007 we managed to charter a new Circle now known as Circle No 2.
 We chartered Circle 3 which is also known as “Ditsala” in June 2011.
-In 2012 Francistown Circle No. 4 was chartered followed by Circle 5 in Orapa in 2013 and in 2017 we have a plan to charter Circle 6 in Jwaneng.
+Francistown Circle No.4 was re-chartered in September 2020.

 The Motto of the Organisation is “FRIENDSHIP AND SERVICE”.